 WHY A 10 DAY QUARANTINE?

-In Portsmouth, an animal that has bitten a human or another domestic animal must undergo a mandatory 10-day quarantine period.
+In Portsmouth, as mentioned above, an animal that has bitten a human or another domestic animal must undergo a mandatory 10-day quarantine period.
 Usually the Portsmouth Health Department will allow the quarantine to be carried out at the owner’s home.

 WHY A 6 MONTH QUARANTINE?

-In Portsmouth, an unvaccinated domestic animal that has been bitten by a wild animal or that has received a suspected bite wound of unknown origin must undergo a six-month rabies quarantine.
-Most often, this quarantine be carried out in an approved fenced enclosure at the owner’s expense.
+Sec.
+4-98 also states that in Portsmouth, an unvaccinated domestic animal that has been bitten by a wild animal or that has received a suspected bite wound of unknown origin must undergo a six-month rabies quarantine.
+Most often, this quarantine can be carried out in an approved fenced enclosure at the owner’s expense.
 Because the incubation period for rabies is usually less than six months, this quarantine period is meant to ensure that the animal does not have rabies before it is allowed to come into regular contact with humans and other animals again.